Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 };
 ```

-It is important that the path in `swSrc` option matches the path specified in `registerServiceWorker.ts` file, otherwise you Service Worker will not be registered.
+The path in `swSrc` option must match the path specified in the `registerServiceWorker.ts` file, otherwise, your Service Worker will not be registered.
 You can then use [Workbox](https://developers.google.com/web/tools/workbox/guides/get-started) to define custom rules for request interceptors.
-Here's an example:
+Here’s an example:

 ```javascript
 // public/service-worker.js